Description: Haewene Brim FPSO refurbishment, Nigg Yard Scotland;

-This was a fairly unusual project, but it really demonstrates how Harsco is able to provide a totally bespoke combination of equipment and expertise which is designed to suit individual requirements.
+This was a fairly unusual project, but it really demonstrates how Lyndon SGB is able to provide a totally bespoke combination of equipment and expertise which is designed to suit individual requirements.

 “This time-crucial project required a unique solution.
-SGB has taken on the challenge and using the Mastclimbers they delivered a successfull and safe project.”
+Lyndon SGB has taken on the challenge and using the Mastclimbers they delivered a successful and safe project.”